Skip to main content

 Karen Lueck is a Franciscan Sister of Perpetual Adoration.
 She has spent much of her life recognizing the goodness in herself and others.
 As an educator, mental health counselor, spiritual director and leader in her congregation of Catholic Sisters, she acted as a cheerleader for the people with whom she ministered.
 In her first book, "Cheering for the Good: Leading When It Matters," Sister Karen's urges all of us to step up and be the change.

 Her new book, "The Green Thread: Reclaiming Our Spiritual Authority," is part memoir, part research narrative about what happens when church and earthly powers form an unholy alliance to keep people, especially women, subservient.
-"The Green Thread" will be released in September 2025.
+"The Green Thread" debuted in September 2025.

 The Green Thread: Reclaiming Our Spiritual Authority

-Coming September 2025!
 Sister Karen's new book, "The Green Thread: Reclaiming Our Spiritual Authority," is part memoir, part research narrative about what happens when church and earthly powers form an unholy alliance to keep people, especially women, subservient.
 Sister Karen uses her own family history as a template to lay bare the intergenerational trauma suffered by conquered peoples, and the resilience embraced by those who recognize their own spiritual authority to speak truth to power.
+To purchase, check your local bookseller or buy online.

 Upcoming Author Events